nju-websoft/CADDIE/README.md

 #### For Content-Based Dataset Retrieval Model:

--
+- The package [Retrieval](https://github.com/nju-websoft/CBDS/tree/main/code/src/Retrieval) includes the codes for indexing and retrieving datasets.
+The weights of fields in the inverted index can be modified in [GlobalVariances](https://github.com/nju-websoft/CBDS/blob/main/code/src/Retrieval/GlobalVariances.java).
+- The package [ReRanking](https://github.com/nju-websoft/CBDS/tree/main/code/src/ReRanking) contains the computation process of diversity-based re-ranking based on maximal marginal relevance (MMR).

 #### For Content-Based Dataset Snippet Extraction:

--
+- The package [QPCSG](https://github.com/nju-websoft/CBDS/tree/main/code/src/QPCSG) contains the process of data sample extraction.
+Its main method is in [GetResultTree](https://github.com/nju-websoft/CBDS/blob/main/code/src/QPCSG/GetResultTree.java).
+Besides, as a preprocess, it also requires the distance indexes to be built as in [HubLabelIndexer](https://github.com/nju-websoft/CBDS/blob/main/code/src/QPCSG/HubLabelIndexer.java).

-The rest of packages (not mentioned above) are mainly in support of these components and functions.
+The rest of packages (not mentioned above) are mainly in support of these components, or used for experiments.

 ## Experiments